-Cambridge Nationals are vocational qualifications equivalent in value to a GCSE and contains both practical and theoretical elements.
+This is a vocational qualification equivalent in value to a GCSE and contains both practical and theoretical elements.

 You will be expected to involve yourself in the lessons by completing the coursework and research activities.
 You will be encouraged to engage in discussion with staff regarding your work and how to improve it, along with using different sources of research to develop your knowledge and understanding of systems, materials and processes.